strakacher21/vrcfox-2.3_body_and_cloth_edition/VRM-setup.md

    In the same **Scripting** workspace, select the `"batch remove prefix ftshapekeys"` script and set `ftprefix = False`.
 Run the script to remove unnecessary prefixes from shapekeys.

 5. **Export the Model**
-   Export the model using the `"export to unity"` script. *Before exporting, Pay attention to the settings:*
+   Export the model using the `"export to unity"` script. *Before exporting, pay attention to the settings (if you are using a custom texture, replace it with the opposite settings.
+In Unity, replace the material texture `vrcfox UniUnlit`):*
    ```
    export_uv_map = "ColorMap"  # ColorMap / UVMap
    export_vertex_colors = True  # True / False